Patient safety experts know that reliance on memory can lead to errors.

 by Lisa A. Miller, David A. Miller, Rebecca L. Cypher

-A new 9th edition of the pocket guide will be available this fall.
+A new 9th edition of the pocket guide will be available this spring.
 Each and every chapter has been updated and will provide an evidence and consensus based approach to fetal monitoring, with new information regarding management of Category 2 tracings, evaluation and management of uterine activity, and best practice tips for documentation.
 Meanwhile, please download the core management model for your reference.
 Pre-order now available on Amazon.